 Travel nurses can continue taking advantage of the highest rates by choosing regions experiencing nursing shortages and working in higher-paying specialties.

 Metropolitan cities tend to have higher paying wages.
-You’ll find that California, New York, Chicago, Washington D.C., and Las Vegas tend to maintain the highest rates.
+You’ll find that travel nurse jobs in California, travel nurse jobs in New York, Chicago, Washington D.C., and Las Vegas tend to maintain the highest rates.
 This goes hand in hand with demand and a higher cost of living.